m-voit/concepts-of-programming-languages/study-project/paper.md

 The listed properties also allow for concepts such as higher-order functions and functional composition, both of which are described later.

 In JavaScript, all the criteria is met.
-Therefore, functions in JavaScript are first class functions and are treated like first-class citizens [moz06][fog13].
+Therefore, functions in JavaScript are first-class functions and are treated like first-class citizens [moz06][fog13].
 This allows us to assign the `optional()` and the `expectSeveral()` function to the `expectSpaces` variable in the example below.

 ```javascript
 const expectSpaces = optional(expectSeveral(isSpaceChar, isSpaceChar));
 ```

-The same applies to Go, which has the same support for first class functions than JavaScript [she17][gol01].
+The same applies to Go, which has the same support for first-class functions than JavaScript [she17][gol01].
 Like in JavaScript it's possible to assign the `ExpectSeveral()` and the `Optional()` function to the `ExpectSpaces` variable.
 The only difference is the chaining of function calls instead of nesting and the explicit `Parser` type of the variable.